lulav/LRS_Documentation/blog/Cannon/index.md

 ### Running on the cloud

-After running the previous command, Citros has a docker image of your ROS project, so we can finally run the simulation on the cloud (notice the `-r` flag):
+After running the previous command, CITROS has a docker image of your ROS project, so we can finally run the simulation on the cloud (notice the `-r` flag):
 ```bash
 citros run -n "cloud_test" -m "running in the cloud!" -c 3 -r
 ?
 Please choose the simulation you wish to run: simulation_cannon_analytic
 created new batch_id: a2d7bc36-9b59-4aae-9c49-3bef5e9c5850.
 Running on Citros cluster.
 See https://citros.io/cannon/batch/a2d7bc36-9b59-4aae-9c49-3bef5e9c5850.
 ```

-The above command will run the `cannon_analytic` simulation 3 times on the Citros cloud.
-By clicking the provided link, you can directly navigate to the *runs* tab on the Citros website, and see your runs in action.
+The above command will run the `cannon_analytic` simulation 3 times on the CITROS cloud.
+By clicking the provided link, you can directly navigate to the *runs* tab on the CITROS website, and see your runs in action.

 ### Configuring a simulation